-Once this is done the insert can be connected to any channel or group via the Insert screen or by using the I/O Matrix on the control surface.
-Once connected, the insert is switched into the channel path using the buttons on the Input/Output panel (shown).
+Once this is done the insert can be patched to any channel or group using the INSERT screen or by using the optional I/O Matrix panel.

+Once connected, the Insert is switched into the channel path using the buttons on the Input/Output panel.